akira-linux/akira-packages/README.md

 ### Method 2: Build Manually via xbps-src

-If you prefer to compile packages locally on your MacBook or a build machine:
+If you prefer to compile packages locally a build machine:

 1. **Initialize the Bootstrap Environment:**
     ```bash